Hawley Retainer: Cost, Care, Benefits and How They Compare

 Another thing to keep in mind is that your orthodontist will recommend the best type of retainers for your individual needs based on your treatment and preferences.

-Hawley retainers can help keep your teeth in place and sparkling for years with proper care and wear.
+Hawley retainers can help keep your teeth in place for years with proper care and wear.

 How Does a Hawley Retainer Work?